99% traveller rating from over 1,000 independent reviews at aito.com

 Itinerary

 Fly at c.
 1.00pm (British Airways) from London Heathrow to Venice.
 Cross the lagoon by motoscafo (water-taxi) and travel up the Grand Canal to the doors of the hotel.
 Luggage is transported separately by porters.
-Dinner this evening is in the privately owned 16th-century Palazzo Corner Gheltoff Alverà (by special arrangement).
+Dinner this evening is in the privately owned 16th century Palazzo Corner Gheltoff Alverà (by special arrangement).
+In January 2025: Fly at c.
+8.35am from London Heathrow to Venice.

 See the palazzi on the Grand Canal from the viewpoint of a gondola.
 The former Casino Venier is a uniquely Venetian establishment that was part private members’ bar, part literary salon, part brothel (by special arrangement).
 Designed by Longhena (c.
 1667) and Giorgio Massari (c.
 1751), the Ca’ Rezzonico is perhaps the most magnificent of Grand Canal palaces, and contains frescoes by Tiepolo; it is now a museum of 18th-century art.